xStarbound/xStarbound/doc/lua/scriptpane.md

 > **Note:** On xStarbound, if you need to access a newly added widget, use `pane.toWidget` and then invoke appropriate callbacks on the newly added sub-widget.
 This has actual safety checking.
 Also consider doing this on OpenStarbound to avoid crashes.

-> **Warning for OpenStarbound modders:** Invoking these callbacks will cause a segfault when the widget is removed with `pane.removeWidget` or other means, or when they're smuggled outside the context.
+> **Warning for OpenStarbound modders:** Invoking these callbacks will cause a CTD after the widget is removed with `pane.removeWidget` or other means, or after they're smuggled outside the context.

 ---